croconut/godot-tester/README.md

 Assumes that you have installed and are using GUT as your testing framework.

+## GUT CLI alternatives

+You can also run your own testing framework if you have a scene that can run tests on load and then exit.

+You would use the 'direct-scene' option for that and you'll want the output for that scene to be similar to GUT's to help this action's pass / fail to work properly.

+Refer to the folder "/tester/test/alt_mode" to see how to up an override test scene for GUT, for use when GUT's CLI isn't working for your project.

 ## setup

 Checkout your repository with actions/checkout then use this action.